cscart/docs/en/install/possible_issues/secure_connection_failed.rst

 .. important::

     **Warning:** The secure connection check has failed.
 Please ensure that SSL certificate is installed on your server.
-Check out the Knowledge base article for more details.
+Check out the Documentation article for more details.

 Follow these steps to resolve the issue: